tfenster/windows-hosts-writer/README.md

 # windows-hosts-writer

+### Updated: 1-1-20
+- Allows for per-session running
+- Upgraded .net core to 3.1
+- Switched from events to timered updates to work better with docker-compose

 ### Updated: 12-17-19
 - Allows for configuration of the network to monitor.
 Set the "network" environment variable
 - Adds the docker compose service name (for better user experience)